MikroElektronika/mikrosdk_click_v2/clicks/ambient5/DETAILS.md

 ---
-# Ambient 5 click
+# Ambient 5 Click

-Ambient 5 click can sense the intensity of the ambient light, providing measurement data in a digital format, over the I2C interface.
+Ambient 5 Click can sense the intensity of the ambient light, providing measurement data in a digital format, over the I2C interface.
 It utilizes the VEML6030, a miniature ambient light sensor (ALS) which occupies only 2x2 mm of space.